jponter/ProxyStudioMVVM/README.md

+Todo:
+implement API for google drive requests change all logging to use serilog sinks

 # ProxyStudio Alpha

 A powerful desktop application for creating and managing proxy cards for tabletop games, built with Avalonia UI and C#.